KenKundert/avendesora/doc/secrets.rst

  |      The number of items to draw from the alphabet when creating the
  |      password.
 When using the default alphabet, this will be the
  |      number of words in the answer.
- |  alphabet (list of strs):
+ |  dictionary (str, [str], or callable):
  |      The reservoir of legal symbols to use when creating the
  |      password.
+If not give, or if 'default' is given, this is a
+ |      predefined list of 10,000 words.
+If given as 'bip39' or
-By default, this is a predefined list of 10,000 words.
+ |      'mnemonic', this is a predefined list of the 2048 bitcoin BIP-39
+ |      seed words.
+Any other string is treated as a path to a file
+ |      that would contain the words.
+A list is taken as is.
+Finally, you can
+ |      pass a function that returns the list of words, in which case the
+ |      calling of the function is deferred until the words are needed, which is
+ |      helpful if creating the list is slow.
  |  master (str):
  |      Overrides the master seed that is used when generating the
  |      password.
 Generally, there is one master seed shared by all